peterhcharlton/starter-hugo-academic/content/project/ppg-beats/index.md

 ---

-The aim of this project is to provide a high-performance algorithm to detect heartbeats in photoplethysmogram (PPG) signals.
+The aim of this project is to develop a high-performance algorithm to detect heartbeats in photoplethysmogram (PPG) signals.

+The PPG beat detectors used in this project are being made openly available [here](https://ppg-beats.readthedocs.io/).

 _These pages are under development_